SCTeaching-NBody/.github/profile/README.md

-# Scientific Computing NBody Teaching Repositories
+# Scientific Computing N-Body Teaching Repositories
 Welcome to the repository of the Scientific Computing group of the University of Stuttgart.
-Here we manage our Programming Project and our Lab Course.
+Here we manage our Programming Project and Lab Course.

 ## Slides
 - [Programming Project](https://github.com/SCTeaching-NBody/ProgrammingProject_Slides)